gilbert/node-sass-endpoint/README.md

     // Any sass file changes in this directory will clear the output cache.
     watchDir: './client/',

-    // defaults to parent folder of scss file
+    // Defaults to parent folder of scss file.
+    // The node_modules/ is always included.
     includePaths: ['./client/'],

     // defaults to false